Testimonies of A-bomb Survivors

 The experiences of Hiroshima and Nagasaki must be recorded before they fade away.
 Many years have passed since the atomic bombs were dropped, and the survivors are aging, making it increasingly difficult for them to speak about their experiences.

-To help record and hand down the memories of A-bomb survivors, ANT-Hiroshima produces documentary films about their lives.
-We have created DVDs of interviews with survivors, including Suzuko Numata and Seiko Imori, and make use of these films for screenings and as resources for peace education activities.
+To help record and hand down the memories of A-bomb survivors, in collaboration with various filmmakers, ANT-Hiroshima produces documentary films and other works about their lives since 2007.
+These include video interviews with survivors, including Suzuko Numata and Kiyoko Imori, which we make use of for screenings and as resources for peace education activities.
+You can view the documentary of survivor Suzuko Numata on ANT-Hiroshima’s Youtube channel.